mtgpublic/infinitode-dqseq/guide/Announcement.md

 Contains historical announcement records.

+## 2025-12-23

+**In the latest dqseq issue report regarding the bonus effect of Lightning Ball Charge on subsequent sequences, the problem has now been fixed.
+This is the new version provided**.

+Thanks to MTG member Nodetail and Infinitode Discord member Sela(ERKA) for their contributions in reporting.

 ## 2025-11-14

 This update is a standalone release for dqseq.
 From now on, the data source for dqseq will become a branch of sequniverse.